 These pdf files all have information about rectangle looms.
 Some were copied from my old site and have links, but the links don't go anywhere now.
 Good information for Do It Yourself people.
+I am glad to help anyone wanted more information.

 Rectangle Experiment PDF Experimenting with various pin spacing plans.
 Good information for someone interested in learning continuous strand weaving on a rectangle pin-frame loom.
+No, I haven't completely retired.

 Hideaway Rectangle Loom assembly PDF Comes with my Hideaway Rectangle Looms.
 Oct.
 2016 version.